cakephp/docs/en/appendices/2-5-migration-guide.rst

 - :php:meth:`FormHelper::end()` had a second parameter added.
 This parameter lets you pass additional properties to the fields used for securing forms in conjunction with SecurityComponent.
+- :php:meth:`FormHelper::end()` and :php:meth:`FormHelper::secure()` allow you
+  to pass additional options that are turned into attributes on the generated hidden inputs.
+This is useful when you want to use the HTML5 ``form`` attribute.

 PaginationHelper
 ----------------